 As indicated by its state common name, this Colorado endemic is largely known from the canyon of the Arkansas River between Salida and Cañon City.
 Twenty-six occurrences are documented from Fremont and Chaffee counties.
 Habitats are dry open areas in washes, roadsides, and naturally disturbed sites.
 Important environmental drivers included fall precipitation, distance to water as a surrogate for proximity to steeper drainage areas (i.e., canyon slopes) and degree of slope.
 The cut-off probability for the CODEX model was set to the medium probability value of 0.112 to include habitat covering highly ranked, large EOs.
 Consequently, predicted habitat extended up the Arkansas River drainage as far as Buena Vista, and to side drainages near and below Cañon City.
-The full extent of the model was retained.
+The full extent of the model was retained originally.

 This model was reviewed by two expert reviewers, one who believed the model was reasonable and the other good.
 Both believed the model covered too great of a spatial extent, noting they had never seen the species north of Salida or east of Cañon City.
+The model was clipped in the fall of 2022 to exclude areas north of Salida and east of Cañon City.
 One reviewer also believed the model did not cover enough habitat in the tributaries on the south side of the Arkansas River Canyon.
 This reviewer also suggested including geology as an environmental factor, as they have only observed the species on Precambrian rocks.
 A review of known occurrences shows this species is on older rocks, up to the Paleozoic era, but geology was not included in the modeling process, as mapping was not good enough to pick out a pattern.
-If more fine-scale geology information becomes available, the model should be considered for revision.